 Asking questions and really, truly listening to the answers will ensure that your students feel that they’re in the right hands.
 Interested teachers want to know their students’ dreams when it comes to their dancing.

-An instructor must have a plan in place.
+A ballroom dance teacher must have a plan in place.